ministryofjustice/github-collaborators/README.md

 ## Defining collaborators

-To define collaborators on a repository, first add a terraform file corresponding to the repository (unless there already is one).
+To define collaborators on a repository, first add a Terraform file corresponding to the repository name (unless there already is one).

 The filename should be `<repository-name>.tf` where `repository-name` is the repository name **with any `.` characters replaced by `-`**